mlflow/mlflow/docs/source/tracking.rst

     tracking/artifacts-stores

-Artifact store persists (typicaly large) arifacts for each run, such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
+Artifact store persists (typicaly large) artifacts for each run, such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
 MLflow stores artifacts ina a local file (`mlruns`) by default, but also supports different storage options such as Amazon S3 and Azure Blob Storage.